apache/james-project/src/adr/0041-james-servers-offering.md

 Such a split will furthermore ease documentation efforts.

-The split between basic and advanced server will furthermore ease bug reports as the customization capabilities of the basic server are limited.
+The split between the Basic and Advanced servers will furthermore ease bug reports as the customization capabilities of the Basic Server are limited.

 In order to conduct this split: